vattsalbhatt/BigBasket/README.md

 our first clone project

-All the files are made with Puse HTML, CSS & JS.
+Whole clone is made with pure HTML, CSS & JS.
 No external libraries or plugins.
-All files are based on Local Storage.
+All files are using Local Storage.

 ### Homepage